echobind/react-native-template/docs/hygen-templates.md

 # Hygen Templates

 Templates can be found in the `_templates` directory at the root of the project.
-They are customizable generators that are meant to evolve alongside the code.
+They are customizable generators that are meant to evolve alongside your code.

 Out of the box, we've wired up: